This is from the Home and Family Blog. Thank you Home and Family blog for this great list of ideas!!

-Grab an older book and a highlighter and have your child highlight every word one the page that he/she can read.
+Grab an older book and a highlighter and have your child highlight every word on the page that he/she can read.
 After all the words your child knows are highlighted on the page, take a moment and have your child look and see how many words he/she can actually read.
 This is quite a confidence booster.

 7. Flashlight Reading: Or Even Under the Covers

-Before your child is too tired at the end of the day, take some time and read in dark room.
+Before your child is too tired at the end of the day, take some time and read in a dark room.
 Take a flashlight with you and read the book by flashlight.
 Little boys especially like this one.

 6. Secret Hideout: Make a Fort Reading Environment

 What child hasn’t built a fort at one time or another?
 If you don’t already have a fort in your house or outside in the yard, help your child create one.
-It can a blanket fort, a plywood fort outside, a tree house, or even a simple under to bed fort.
+It can a blanket fort, a plywood fort outside, a treehouse, or even a simple under-to-bed fort.
 (Just make sure you both can fit…being able to get out once you’ve gotten in is helpful too!)
 Bring your child’s favorite reading book, get comfortable and read away.

 5. Reading Corner: A Special Place to Read

 Make a “reading corner” somewhere in your home.
 Let your child be a part of decorating it and picking just the right spot to place it.
-Add some bean bags or pillows, maybe a favorite poster on the wall or even some family pictures.
+Add some bean bags or pillows, maybe a favorite poster on the wall, or even some family pictures.

-4. Take a break: just read to your child sometimes
+4. Take a break: Just Read to Your Child Sometimes

 No explanation needed here.